 Apple has stopped signing on iOS 14.1 which means you can’t drop your iPhone’s software back in an attempt to improve its performance.
 The company’s also closed off the downgrade path back to iOS 14.0.1, iOS 14.0, and iOS 13.

 For more about how the downgrade process works, take a look at our detailed walkthrough.

 If your device is struggling on iOS 14, help is on the way.

-For more on iOS 14.2, take a look at our guide.
+For more on iOS 14.3, please check out our guide.

 In addition to those patches, iOS 14 comes with some security and privacy upgrades including improvements to Home/HomeKit and Safari.

 For instance in Safari, you can now tap the Privacy Report button to better understand how websites handle your privacy.

 With iOS 14 on board you can now get information on the App Store that will help you understand the privacy practices of apps before you download them.

 There is also a new recording indicator that will appear at the top of your screen whenever an app is using your microphone or camera.
 You can see if an app has used them recently in Control Center.

 Last update on 2020-11-24.
 This post may contain affiliate links.
 Click here to read our disclosure policy for more details.
 Images via Amazon API